fbef0102/Game-Private_Plugin/l4d_ssi_teleport_fix/readme.md

     // Infected player will be teleported if his distance from survivors is outside this range. ssitp_tp1_range "800"

+    // If 1, infected players can be teleported to the player only when the player is near the first ahead survivor ssitp_tp2_near_ahead_survivor "0"

     // Teleport to the Infected player whose distance from survivors is inside max range, value must less than or equal to 'ssitp_tp1_range'. ssitp_tp2_range_max "700"